 Dentaly Go can help with your travel plans and also give preferential rates on hotels near your dental clinic.
 Many clinics arrange for transportation for their patients and some even assist with finding accommodation.

-For those who have been looking into getting veneers, but the price is holding them back, then dental tourism may be a cost-effective alternative.
+For those who have been looking into getting veneers, but the price is holding them back, dental tourism may be a cost-effective alternative.
 You can get them done abroad at a fraction of the price they would cost in the UK.

 Dental tourism has been around for quite some time now and it’s growing in popularity by the day.
 But, if going abroad to get dental veneers sounds a little bit daunting, don’t worry.